-- When you first enter your subscription key and download the Master Database. - After you have moved from Web Filter & Security to TRITON AP-WEB.
+- When you first enter your subscription key and download the Master Database. - After you have moved from Forcepoint URL Filtering to Forcepoint Web Security.

 Typically, category and protocol additions or removals are rare, and generally publicized several weeks before the update takes place.
 If you have configured your web protection software to notify administrators of systems alerts, you will also receive notification when new categories and protocols have been added or removed.